omeka/classic-enduser/docs/Technical/DatabaseConfigurationFile.md

 # Database Configuration File

 Before installing Omeka Classic, users must edit their database configuration in the db.ini file.
-Replace the X's in the document with your MySQL database-specific information.
+Replace the Xs in the document with your MySQL database-specific information.
 You must have MySQL5 installed to use Omeka.

 ## Required Fields
 These fields must be filled in for any Omeka installation.
 Your hosting provider or system administrator should provide you with the correct values for each of these.